2626245/statistical-arbitrage/README.md

 1. Clone the repo:

    git clone https://github.com/2626245/statistical-arbitrage.git
-   cd statistical-arbitrage
+   npm install

-2. Create a virtual environment and install dependencies:
+3. Create a virtual environment and install dependencies or you can install python dependencies:

    python -m venv venv
    venv\Scripts\activate     # On Windows
-   pip install -r requirements.txt

-3. Run the strategy script:
+4. Run the strategy script for the backend on the folder:

-   python run_strategy.py
+   python app.py

 ---